Mebetoys: Larger sizes

 Mebetoys under Mattel also made a 1:24 scale line which included a BMW 323 coupe, Porsche 924, Porsche 928, Ford Fiesta, Citroen Dyane (one with Zodiac style rubber boat!), Citroen Visa sedan, Alfa Romeo Alfetta (one in Carabinieri livery), Alfa Alfasud Sprint, Alfa Giulietta sedan, FIAT Uno sedan, Volkswagen Beetle, Volkswagen Golf sedan, Talbot Horizon sedan / Simca 1308 sedan, Mercedes-Benz 450 SEL sedan, Opel Kadett, a Land Rover (one outfitted for desert photography), and a Lancia Beta coupe – one variation of which came handsomely equipped with bicycle rack and two bikes.
 These were well detailed, but for comparison of 'family' brands, the paint was done better on the later 1:24 scale Besana brothers Martoys.
 A few 1:30 scale trucks and vans were also made, like the FIAT 242 Attrez-Raid Rally Van.

 Why so many of the 1:24 scale vehicles were rather mundane sedans is an interesting question since manufacturers often make sportier cars for play.
 Whether any of these were used for promotional purposes is unknown.
 Some of the later cars (and some of the last made by Mebetoys) had rather fat plastic tires and unwieldy wheel designs.

 Some of the cars seemed spot on in detail and proportions like the Porsche 924 and the Volkswagens.
 Others were less confident in their realism.
 The Porsche 924 had nearly perfect proportion and the details were exquisite.
 The wheel design was generic but detailed and attractive with five larger and five smaller slots.
 Everything opened, including the rear plastic hatch.
 Even the hidden headlights popped up by moving a lever at the front of the chassis.
 When fully opened, however, the headlight lever stuck out from under the front bumper like some kind of strange antenna.
 The seats tilted forward, but chrome plating the steering wheel and gear shift was not so realistic.
 Another negative was that though the doors opened they did not include the door frame window surround.

 Diecast legacy

 After selling the brand to Mattel, the Besana brothers set up Martoys.
 This firm made car models in 1/24-scale for only two years, from 1974 to 1976.
 Then, possibly because of confusion with Louis Marx and Company, the name was changed to Bburago, with two 'Bs' (the first B stood for the creator's name, Besana, while the remainder was for the town of Burago di Molgora where the models were made).
 Bburago became probably the most well-known and popular producer of 1:18 scale models through the 1980s and 1990s.
 Bburago's assets were sold in 2006 to Maisto.

+Regular series 1/43 models

+The present list was compiled using Mebetoys catalogues and information from Besana Mebetoys website, The Gran Toros website and the book by Paolo Rampini.

+Serie A (Europe)

+Note: Gaps in the number sequence are for models that were never issued to our knowledge.